 If you file a personal injury lawsuit for a bike accident in Chicago, a jury will determine the liability of each party involved in the accident.
 This will bring them to the final settlement amount.

 To prove that the other person, or the driver, is liable for the accident, the court will look over the facts of your case and review the evidence presented.
 Illinois is a "pure comparative fault" state, which means that if you are not 100% liable for the bicycle accident, you can still receive compensation.
 Your final settlement amount is directly related to your share of the liability.

-Contact a Chicago Bike Accident Lawyer at Curcio Law Offices Today
+Contact a Chicago Bicycle Accident Lawyers at Curcio Law Offices Today

 Our compassionate attorneys are skilled at pursuing compensation for bicycle accidents, as well as motor vehicle accidents.
 Motorcycle accidents and truck accidents can be especially catastrophic because of the size and weight difference between motor vehicles.
 Our lawyers work hard investigating accident evidence to build the optimal strategy for your case.

 If you are injured or a loved one has died because of a tragic motor vehicle accident, call us today at 312-321-1111 or contact us online to schedule a free initial consultation.
 We operate on a contingency basis, so you only pay after we recover compensation for you.